mehedi-sharif/soulspring/content/get-started.md

       Although each individual''s therapy plan is unique, it is broadly divided into 4 steps:'
     clinic_features:
-    - title: 'Mid-Journey Revisit:  Assessment for any Adjustment '
-      image: ''
-      lists: ''
     - title: 'Onboarding:  Holistic Diagnostics and Assessment '
       image: images/initially-expects/01.svg
       lists: